Copyright 2002-2010 by Henry Doktorski

 Books, marriage, music.

-Finally in September of 1985 Bhaktipada, perhaps realizing that my days as a big collector were over, asked me to move back to New Vrindaban and help set up an office for the publication and distribution of his books: Palace Publishing.
-In late February 1986, I traveled to India for the 500th anniversary of Lord Chaitanya Mahaprabhu's appearance (March 26) and actually shipped twenty-two cases of books (probably weighing a half-ton) for free on an Air-India jetliner by asking Indian passengers in the ticket line if they would kindly check a case of Hare Krishna books for me on their ticket.
+Finally in September of 1985 Bhaktipada, perhaps realizing that my days as a big collector were over, asked me to move back to New Vrindaban and help set up an office for the publication and distribution of his books: Bhaktipada Books, later known as Palace Publishing.
+In late February 1986, I traveled to India for the 500th anniversary of Lord Chaitanya Mahaprabhu’s appearance (March 26) and actually shipped twenty-two cases of books (probably weighing a half-ton) from New York to Calcutta for free on an Air-India jetliner by asking Indian passengers in the ticket line if they would kindly check a case of Hare Krishna books for me on their ticket.
+(This was 25 years before the security measures were tightened after 9/11.)
 When the jet arrived in Calcutta I had to rent a pickup truck to get the books to Mayapur, where nearly all of them were sold.

 When I returned to New Vrindaban in April, Bhaktipada had a surprise for me: a wife!
-He didn't ask me to marry the particular girl he had in mind; he ordered me.
-(16)
+He didn’t ask me to marry the particular girl he had in mind; he ordered me.
+(Endnote 16)

-When I refused, saying "she's not my type," (17) he gleefully sent me back on the road on traveling sankirtan.
-After a month or two, the daily grind of the "pick" got to me again and I begrudgingly surrendered, "OK, Bhaktipada.
+When I refused, saying “She’s not my type,” (Endnote 17) he gleefully sent me back on the road on traveling sankirtan.
+After a month or two, the daily grind of the “pick” got to me again and I begrudgingly surrendered, “Okay, Bhaktipada.
 I give up.
-I'll marry her."
-I was actually inspired to do this by my grand-guru Shrila Prabhupada, whose father had arranged for him to marry a girl who did not appeal to him.
-"But father," Abhay protested, "I am more attracted by the beauty of another girl.
-Why must I marry this one?"
-His father philosophically replied, "If you marry a girl who is too beautiful, you will not be able to leave her later in life to take up spiritual practices."
-(18)
+I’ll marry her.”
+I was actually inspired to do this by my grand-guru Srila Prabhupada, whose father had arranged for him to marry a girl who did not appeal to him.
+“But father,” Abhay protested, “I am more attracted by the beauty of another girl.
+Why must I marry this one?”
+His father philosophically replied, “If you marry a girl who is too beautiful, you will not be able to leave her later in life to take up spiritual practices.”
+(Endnote 18)

 However, after getting married on June 4, 1986, I still had to go back out on the “pick” full time!
 Bhaktipada got me married and had my sankirtan collections also.
 Yet by this time there was already a hint of change in the air at New Vrindaban, radical changes which would eventually result in a complete restructuring of the fundamental temple worship services and the predominant dress and appearance of the community.
 Bhaktipada had begun his most controversial mission: the de-Indianization of Krishna consciousness.